Whipped Rhubarb Porridge and Cold Strawberry Kissel – Raparperivispipuuro ja Mansikkakiisseli

 • pinch of salt

-• 150 ml semolina, I used Kamut semolina but wheat is fine too.
+• 150 ml semolina, I used Kamut semolina

 4. Scoop the porridge into the serving bowls and place in the fridge.

-Meanwhile, prepare the strawberry soup.
+Meanwhile, prepare the strawberry kissel.

-Strawberry soup
+Strawberry kissel

 400g strawberries